vzahorui/vzahorui.github.io/_posts/2021-03-22-hypothesis-test-statistics.md

 where $r$ is the number of rows, $c$ is the number of columns of the contingency table, $O_{i,j}$ is the observed number in a cell from $i$th row and $j$th column, and $E_{i,j}$ is the expected number.

 Similarly to the case of single sample and population, if the number of observations is sufficiently high, the chi-square statistic is approximated with the [chi-square distribution]({{ site.baseurl }}{% link _posts/2021-03-27-statistical-distributions.md %}) with the number of [degrees of freedom]({{ site.baseurl }}{% link _posts/2021-03-19-degrees-of-freedom.md %}) equal to $(r-1)(c-1)$.

+Similar to the case of testing the sample distribution with theoretical one, G-test is preferred to the chi-square test.

 <a href="#page-title" class="back-to-top">{{ site.data.ui-text[site.locale].back_to_top | default: 'Back to Top' }} &uarr;</a>

 <div id='contingency_tables_small_numbers'/>